polarofficial/polar-ble-sdk/documentation/FirstTimeUse.md

 # First time use

 First time use (FTU) is the process of configuring the device.
-The `doFirstTimeUse()` is the function that needs to be called
+The `doFirstTimeUse()` is the function that needs to be called to perform this action.

 # First time use config

 As a parameter of the `doFirstTimeUse()` function needs to be passed a configuration that contains all necessary data that needs to be set.

+Below is some guidance and explanation behind some of the mandotary values to set which might be unclear for some.

 ## User's gender